jiezhoucs/must-read/notes/mem_safety/safe_impl/2016-Low-fat_Ptr_Heap-CC16.md

 The paper designed a new encoding scheme for pointer/object metadata.
 An pointer is still 64-bit long and contains a valid memory address to the referent.
-The key idea is to change the default memory allocator to achieve a desired memory layout so that a pointer's address *implicily* contains metadata about the referent.
+The key idea is to change the default memory allocator to achieve a desired memory layout so that a pointer's address *implicitly* contains metadata about the referent.

 The low-fat allocator divides the heap evenly into M sub-heaps.
 Each sub-heap